The max hydration method arrived in the curly hair world via a comprehensive thread on BHM created by PinkeCube.

 - Until you learn to maximize the products, it can get expensive real quick especially if you have hair longer than shoulder length.

 Final Thoughts on the Max Hydration Method

 There were a few parts of the regimen that my scalp didn’t agree with, which led me to conduct my own research and modify the regimen to make my scalp happy.
-The next article will discuss my modified regimen in detail.

 You can view some more of my hair pictures below.
 I still have product in my hair in pic 1 & 3 and pic 2 is a day 3 high bun.